Nawab-AS/mcp-creator/README.md

 >
 > URL: Click the URL displayed under your project in the home page to copy it.
 Or just type it out manually

-6) If you want to uninstall the app

 ## Settings page
 If you click the gear icon, you will reach the settings page.
 Currently it only has 2 big buttons